Skip to main content

 code-server -r conveyor-samples

-Or you can use the UI.
-Click on the folder icon on the left, and then on open folder to open the checked out project.
+Alternatively, you can use the UI as well.
+Click on the folder icon on the left, and then on "open folder" to open the cloned project.

 Cloning a private repo

-To continue the tutorial, please click the Configure Trusted Domains, and after that please press Trust https://github.com like so:
+To continue the tutorial, please click the Configure Trusted Domains, and select the option Trust https://github.com as pictured:

 After logging in, we will continue on to github.com.
-The first time you will need to give permissions such that the Conveyor IDE can retrieve a temporary OAuth token.
-This token is then later used to check out the code.
+The first time you will need to give permissions to enable the Conveyor IDE to retrieve a temporary OAuth token.
+This token will later be used to access the code repository.

 If you would like to learn how to customize your IDE, you can continue with this tutorial.